 Programs are offered in the Fall, Winter, and Summer sessions, and range in length from five days to two months.
 Interested in seeing the College travel somewhere not currently listed?
 Email us at email@example.com with your ideas!
 Don't forget to stop by the Office of Global Engagement and Special Programs to make your mark on our #pinwhereyouvebeen world map.

 Tunisia: Ancient Civilizations and Arab Uprisings

-Summer 2020; Trip Length: 4 Weeks
+Summer 2022; Trip Length: 4 Weeks

-Led by Michael Barnes
+Led by Michael Barnes and Laura Bland

-Summer 2020; Trip Length: 5 1/2 Weeks
+Summer 2022; Trip Length: 5 Weeks

 Led by Keri Myrick, Adrian Castillo, and Helen Valier

 Join the Honors College in traveling to Jordan to see how humanitarian aid workers are addressing the Syrian refugee crisis.
 This unique service-abroad opportunity will immerse students in the purpose, mission, and workings of a large-scale humanitarian healthcare agency aiding refugee populations fleeing from war and violence.